srinivasGokarla/Revily/README.md

-# Revily Assignment (Brand Wick)
+# Revily Assignment

 ## Introduction
-Brand Wick is a MERN stack application for Realtime doubt resolution.
+Revily is a MERN stack application for Realtime doubt resolution.

 ## Features
 Key features of the application include: